sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/wavefront.md

 ## Features

 - Transform metrics to Wavefront format: extract and transform the metrics you collect from different sources like Graphite, OpenTSDB, Nagios, and Influx and populate them into Wavefront.
-- Specify additional tags to include when processing metrics
+- Specify additional tags to include when processing metrics.

 ## Get the plugin

-**NOTE TO REVIEWER**: The Wavefront monitoring-pipelines template does not include notes for configuration at the top of the yaml file.
-Do we need to fix this?

 For a turnkey experience with the Sensu Wavefront Handler plugin, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing workflows and store Sensu metrics in Wavefront.